Five-Minute Pitch Competition

 The proposed methodology accurately guided needles to targets within phantoms and human cadaver brains using a single targeting scan.
 The initial design produced a radial error of 1.4±0.8mm in phantoms and 1.5±0.8mm in cadaver brains.

 The proposed device and software accelerate trajectory guidance in minimally-invasive neurosurgeries by reducing the number of acquired scans and procedural steps.
 This in turn minimizes time under anesthesia.
+Watch the pitch.

 2024 DMD 5MP Winner - Thomas Lilieholm